meghanaraobn2020/News-Group-Indentification-Using-SSL/README.md

 # News-Group-Indentification-Using-SSL
-Text classification task to classify newsgroups using a Semi-Supervised machine learning algorithm.
+Semi-Supervised machine learning algorithm - Expectation Maximization (EM) is used to classify newsgroups.

 Steps to run the model: